11sid11/siddharth.sahoo/wp-content/plugins/gutentor/readme.txt

 Gutentor is a WordPress Page Building Gutenberg Blocks collections with unlimited possibilities to design a webpage.
 Building professional elegant websites using the new WordPress editor Gutenberg with very ease and with no absolute codes is what Gutentor is designed for.
 A page builder experience that brings advanced capabilities and graceful design never seen before on any Page Builder.
 Work with any theme, create any design.

 Gutentor extends Gutenberg editor with a large variety of beautiful blocks which can be later switched to build and design your best web pages with some clicks.
 This makes creating and designing content even more flexible.
-It minimizes the limitations of any page builders and adds unlimited possibilities so that a user can build any simple to complex WordPress website using the Gutenberg editor.
+It minimizes the limitations of any page builder and adds unlimited possibilities so that a user can build any simple to complex WordPress website using the Gutenberg editor.
 It has been developed with all necessary customization features for blocks to achieve any possible layout and design of web-page content with Gutenberg block editor.
-Gutentor makes designing any type of web pages just as simple as a matter of a few clicks and drag and drop.
+Gutentor makes designing any type of web page just as simple as a matter of a few clicks and drag and drop.

 Gutentor is a lightweight WordPress plugin, it is optimized for performance.
 Internal or External CSS files for dynamic CSS is introduced for more optimization.